vldgeorgiev/scuba-gas-analyzer/README.md

 Other elements:

 - The device is powered by one 18650 LiIon battery, providing 2.7-4.2V.
 The Lilygo S3 is designed to be powered and to charge the battery directly.
 Any other lithium battery can be used as long as the voltage is suitable.
-With a 3000mAh battery the runtime is about 5-6h with all sensors enabled.
 - Wheatstone bridge for reading the MD61 helium sensor.
 Comprised of 2 x 2KOhm resistors and a 500Ohm precise potentiometer (at least 10-15 turns)
+- A few capacitors for the voltage converters.

+Power consumption:

+The consumption varies depending on the sensors enabled and display brightness.
+Here are some estimates with medium brightness, based on a 3000mAh battery

+- **O2 sensor only**: 90mA, ~33 hours
+- **O2 and CO sensors**: 100mA, ~30 hours
+- **O2, CO, and He sensors**: 210mA, ~14 hours
+- **Display brightness**: varies about 30mA between lowest and highest

 ## TODO